Summary

 The COUNTIFS function has some limitations you should be aware of:

 • Conditions in COUNTIFS are joined by AND logic.
-In other words, all conditions must be TRUE in order for a cell to be included in a count.
+In other words, all conditions must be TRUE for a cell to be included in a count.
 The workaround above can be used in simple situations.

 • The COUNTIFS function requires actual ranges for all range arguments; you can't use an array.
 This means you can't alter values that appear in a range argument before applying criteria.